 Oslo’s popular Korketrekkeren toboggan run starts at Frognerseteren metro, so grab a sledge and ride all the way down to Midtstuen metro station, where you can get the train back up again.
 You can hire sledges at the top, but if you bring your own it’s completely free.
 There are loads more free things to do in Oslo in this guide.

 Norway is a safe place but our advice is very simple: you still need travel insurance.
-A good policy can make a world of difference if things go wrong when you’re in the middle of nowhere watching the northern lights.
+Yes, you’ll have to shell out on a policy before you go, but it can save you a small fortune if things go wrong when you’re in the middle of nowhere watching the northern lights.

-The best policies also offer trip cancellation cover, so that you could get the money for your tour back in the event that you have to cancel because you or a close relative falls ill.
-For lots of different reasons we recommend World Nomads – you can get a quote below, even if your trip has already started.
+Make sure you shop around and get a few quotes and check that your policy doesn’t include any extras that you don’t need.
+The best policies also offer trip cancellation cover, so that you get your money for your tour back if you have to cancel.
+For lots of different reasons we recommend World Nomads – you can get a quote below.